Clementina (zarzuela)

-In modern times, Clementina was revived in Venice (La Fenice, 18 September 1951), in Munich (Cuvilliés Theatre, 1960) and in Aranjuez (Spain).
+In modern times, Clementina was revived in Venice (La Fenice, 18 September 1951) in Munich (Cuvilliés Theatre, 1960) and in Aranjuez (Spain).
 A further performance was produced in Lucca in 2005.
+Opera Southwest is scheduled to give the American premiere in Albuquerque on 6 April 2025.

 Roles

 Synopsis

 The daughters of Don Clemente, Clementina and Narcisa, are courted respectively by Don Urbano and by the marquis de la Ballesta, but they do not accept the marriage proposals of their suitors.
 Don Clemente reveals that Clementina is not his natural daughter, but was adopted when she was a little child.
 Gradually, Don Urbano realizes that Clementina is his sister, of whom he had lost all trace and for whom he has been in search for long time.
 The opera ends with the marriages between Don Urbano and Narcisa, the marquis and Clementina, Don Lazzaro and Cristeta.

 Orchestration and structure

 Clementina is scored for the following instruments:

 2 flutes, 2 oboes, 2 bassoons, 2 horns, strings.

-Clementina includes the ouverture, 12 arias, 2 obbligato recitatives and 6 ensembles, plus the dialogues.
+Clementina includes the overture, 12 arias, 2 obbligato recitatives and 6 ensembles, plus the dialogues.